 What community does Seattle Moisture Festival serve?

-Artists from out of town are also served by being housed in local volunteer guest homes during their stay in Seattle.
-Moisture Festival volunteers also provide free transportation for artists to/from the airport, their homestays and their venue.
+Out-of-town artists are treated like family and are housed in local volunteer guest homes during their stay in Seattle.
+Moisture Festival volunteers provide free transportation for these visiting artists to and from the airport, their homestays and the venue.